 SearchEngineWatch reports that email has higher conversion rates per session than search and social combined (Email 4.16%, Search 2.64%, Social 0.48%)

-Even though it’s old school technology, email is used more widely, more frequently and more regularly than any other channel: Litmus reports that 91% of consumers check their email at least once per day.
+Even though it’s old school technology, email is used more widely, more frequently and more regularly than any other channel.
+According to Forbes, people in the USA check their email – on average – 15 times per day.

 The ROI of email marketing is higher than either search or social.